• Raghavendra Nagar, Nacharam, Hyderabad.

 15. Is surgery necessary for back pain?

 Surgery is typically considered a last resort for back pain when conservative treatments fail, or if there’s a structural problem like a herniated disc pressing on a nerve.
+Take the first step towards a pain-free life—consult our best pain physician doctor in Hyderabad now.

 Leave a Reply